Folkestone Rainbow Centre

 When you apply to volunteer we can tell you about the volunteering vacancies we have available and as a volunteer, you can choose something that meets the level of commitment you can afford to give.

-Rainbow Food Warehouse; Homeless Support Service; Rainbow Shop; Food Stop; Family Contact Centre; Rainbow Club; Shepway Foodbank; Folkestone Churches Winter Shelter; Money Matters
+Homeless Support; Rainbow Shop; FoodStop; Family Contact Centre; Rainbow Club; Shepway Foodbank; Mobile Pantry; Folkestone Churches Winter Shelter; Money First Aid.

-Depending on the service for which you volunteer, you could be manning our reception, handing out soup to homeless people, serving in the shop, helping children with activities, sorting food, helping people follow a budget, or even making the tea!
+Depending on the service for which you volunteer, you could be manning our reception, handing out food to homeless people, serving in the shop, helping children with activities, sorting food, helping people follow a budget, or even making the tea!
 All volunteering roles will require references and some also require a Disclosure and Barring Service (DBS) check.
 This will be completed at no cost to you.

 Age Groups